I have been readiing disturbing reports about life inside ICE detention centers.

 Terrible things are happening, but you can make a difference.
 Scroll down for more.

-Their belongings are taken from them.
-They are denied food for their specialist diets.
-They have inadequate water supplied to them.
-They are denied their prescription meds.
+are denied their prescription meds.
 There are gaps in mdntal health care and suicide prevention.
 Some are separated from their children.
-They are denied space in which to pray.
+They are denied space in which to

 Detainees report physical humiliation and violence.

-Nobody discusses the detainees’ cases with them or explains anything to them.
+them.
 They are required to wear uniforms as if in prison.

-They do not have criminal records.
+do not have criminal records.

-And these facilities are run for profit.
+these facilities are run for profit.

-This doctoral student shares her experience of being detained in an ICE prison
+This doctoral student shares her experience of being detained in an ICE prison.

-How we can all support immigrants
+How we can all support immigrants.

-This woman from New Zealand was detained with her six-year-old
+This woman from New Zealand was detained with her six-year-old.

-This Canadian woman was detained
+This Canadian woman was detained.

 A judge condemned what he called “inhumane and horrifying conditions”.